hpi-schul-cloud/edtrio/.github/PULL_REQUEST_TEMPLATE.md

 [//]: ## Datasecurity
 <!--
-  Notice about model changes, logging of user data and other user data stuff, should be noticed here.
-If you are not sure if it is relevant, ask the datasecureity team.
+  Notice about model changes, logging of user data and other user data stuff, should be noted here.
+If you are not sure if it is relevant, ask the data-security team.

 -->

 [//]: ## Deployment
 <!--
-  Keep in mind to change seed data, if changes are done by migration scripts.
+  Keep in mind to changes to seed data, if changes are done by migration scripts.
   Changes to the infrastructure have to discussed with the devops

   This point should includes following informations:
   - Envirement variables like FEATURE_XY=true
-  - Migration scripts to run, to get it run
+  - Migration scripts to run, other requirements
 -->

 [//]: ## New Repos, NPM pakages or vendor scripts
 <!--
-  Keep in mind the stability, performance, aktivity, actuality and author.
+  Keep in mind the stability, performance, activity and author.

-  Discripe why it is needed.
+  Describe why it is needed.
 -->

 ## Screenshots of changes
 <!--
-  only needed for visiual stuff
+  only needed for visual changes

-  If visisual changes exists, work from beginning thogheter with UI/UX -->
+  If visual changes exist, work together with UI/UX from from beginning -->

 ## Approval for review
 [ ] All points were discussed with the ticket creator, support-team or product owner.
-The code resolved all quaility giddeline writen in comments.
+The code upholds all quality guidelines from the PR-template.

 > Notice: Please remove the WIP label if the PR is ready to review, otherwise nobody will review it.

 ## Link to Definiton of Done
-More and detailed Informations to the definition of Done are[in Confluence](https://docs.schul-cloud.org/pages/viewpage.action?pageId=92831762)
+More and detailed information on the *definition of done* can be found [on Confluence](https://docs.schul-cloud.org/pages/viewpage.action?pageId=92831762)